HongtengXu/pyfbx_i42/fbx_spec.rst

            ...
         }

-In other words, a document is essentially a nested list.
+In other words, a document is essentially a nested list of nodes.
-Each item has...
+Each node has...

 * A NodeType identifier (class name)
 * A tuple of properties associated with it, the tuple elements are the usual primitive data types: ``float, integer, string`` etc.
-* A list which contains data in the same format (recursively).
+* A list which contains nodes in the same format (recursively).

-At global level, there is an "implicit dictionary" (i.e. the curly braces, the property list and the name are omitted) with some standard nodes defined.
+At global level, there is an "implicit list" (i.e. the curly braces, the property list and the name are omitted) with some standard nodes defined.
 Each of these standard items consists only of a nested list, so a file might look like this